kamenchunathan/polly/frontend-website/README.md

      - [x] Extract selectionSets into a local module
      - [x] create SelectionSets to get specific polls based on id
   - [ ] Do authentication and detect if a poll has already been answered by a user
+  - [ ] Poll Submission
   - [ ] Integrate returned errors in poll fields i.e. validation
   - [ ] Home Page / Landing page Options
     - [x] Marketing stuff
   - [ ] Create Poll
+  - [ ] PollDashboard:
+    - [ ] Aggregate and display Poll results as graphs etc. in a poll dashboard
+    - [ ] Creator of poll to manage the poll: Editing, deleting